chancancode/branch-rename/README.md

 $ git branch -u origin/master
 ```

-This reanmes the local branch to "main" but sets the remote tracking branch to
+This renames the local branch to "main" but sets the remote tracking branch to
 "master".

 [add-deploy-key]: https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys